How to Adjust Pane Sizes in Tmux [3 Simple Methods]

 Read the guide below to discover three different methods to adjust pane sizes in tmux and know about some common errors with solutions.

-How to Adjust Panes Sizes in Tmux
+How to Adjust Tmux Panes Size

 1. Keyboard Shortcuts